Ratul-1997/CUDA-CA/README.md

-# Fast and Parallel Coherence Algorithms for Fault Detection in Large Seis-
-mic Volumes: A CUDA-based Implementation
+# Fast and Parallel Coherence Algorithms for Fault Detection in Large Seismic Volumes: A CUDA-based Implementation